Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Summary of the main differences in attachment tracking:

-While both solutions track attachment views and downloads, Viewtracker also tracks who created, edited, or deleted an attachment and when these actions happened.
+While both solutions track attachment views and downloads, Viewtracker also tracks who created, edited, or deleted an attachment, when these actions happened, and which attachments are have been seen and which not.

 Viewtracker reports on page, space, and global attachment interactions, while Analytics for Confluence only lists attachment views per page.